-Devote a few days... not a few hours... to this paradise.
+Devote a few days... not a few hours... to this bit of heaven.

-A cheerful little train that does duty all day chugging through the garden.... it stops inside the front gate at the garden entrance.
+A cheerful little train that's on duty all day chugging through the garden.... it parks inside the gate at the garden entrance.

-It's always a good idea to get on a tour before you go hiking off with your camera.
-Even more important if you have limited time to spend there.
+It's always a good idea to go on a quick train tour before you go off on a hike with your camera.
+Even more important if you have limited time to spend here.

 Terrific place to take a portrait.... with the spring floral display as a backdrop.

 We're in the central hall and it's usually very busy.
-I waited until it was closing and most people had left.
+I waited till it was closing time to take some photographs when most of the crowd left.